 Kakadu National Park.
 Massive, diverse national park in the Northern Territory (north Australia) with more than 2,000 plant species and various wildlife types.

 Darling Harbour.
 West Sydney harbor and leisure area.
-Many attractions, including museum, galleries, parks, cruises and lots of places to eat and shop.
+Many attractions, including museums, galleries, parks, cruises and lots of places to eat and shop.

 Daintree Rainforest.
-Large tropical rainforest on the north east coast of Queensland.
+Large tropical rainforest on the northeast coast of Queensland.
 Several endemic plants grow there.
-Offering visitors centre and hiking activity.
+Offering visitors center and hiking activity.

 Outback.
-Most of Australia’s inland area and remote costs is called Outback.
+Most of Australia’s inland area and remote costs are called Outback.
 Mostly unpopulated and arid areas.

 Whitehaven Beach.
 A 7 km long, white sand beach located on Whitsunday Island, off the coast of Queensland.
 Perfect for swimming in its turquoise waters

 Circular Quay.
-A harbour, formerly operational port and nowadays international passenger shipping port, public square and popular tourism spot.
+A harbor, formerly operational port and nowadays international passenger shipping port, public square and popular tourism spot.

 Sunshine Coast.
-Located north of Brisbane, this is the area on Queensland coast populated with beach resorts and offering of water sports.
+Located north of Brisbane, this is the area on the Queensland coast populated with beach resorts and an offering of water sports.

 Hamilton Island.
-The most popular tourist spot on Great Barrier Reef.
-White sandy beaches with sailing, diving and luxury resorts with golf courses.
+The most popular tourist spot on the Great Barrier Reef.
+White sandy beaches with sailing, diving, and luxury resorts with golf courses.

 The Rocks.
-Historic neighbourhood near the Sydney Harbour Bridge.
+Historic neighborhood near the Sydney Harbour Bridge.
 Many shops for handmade fashion and sellers of street food.
 Popular tourist area.

 Skyrail Rainforest Cableway.
 A 7.5 km long, spectacular cable ride over the rainforest.
 Located north of Cairns, northeastern Australia.

 Grampians National Park.
-A nature reserve in Victoria famous for forested parts of sandstone mountains, wildflowers and wildlife, including echidnas and wallabies.
+A nature reserve in Victoria is famous for forested parts of sandstone mountains, wildflowers, and wildlife, including echidnas and wallabies.
 Popular with climbers on ridges areas.

 Yarra River.
 Located in east-central Victoria, ending up in the Melbourne area.
 Offers boat cruises and trails.

 Three Sisters.
-Iconic trio of rock formation, east of Sydney, in Blue Mountain National Park.
-Platform views available to this natural wonder.
+An iconic trio of rock formations, east of Sydney, in Blue Mountain National Park.
+Platform views are available to this natural wonder.

 Hunter Region.
 Winery region north of Sydney, having history back to early 19th century.
-Many wine tours available to major wineries or small family owned places.
+Many wine tours are available to major wineries or small family-owned places.

 Cradle Mountain.
 Part of Cradle Mountain-Lake St Clair National Park in Tasmania, this mountain is famous for hiking trails and amazing lake views.

 Blue Mountains National Park.
-Protected area west of Sydney.
+The protected area west of Sydney.
 Popular with walking and biking trails.

 The Pinnacles.
 Located in Nambung National Park, north of Perth in Western Australia, this desert area is covered with unique limestone pillars.
 Great for scenic photography.

 Palm Cove.
-Palm trees lined beach in Cairns, Queensland.
-Popular with tourists for spas, eateris and day trips to rainforests and boat trips.
+Palm trees lined the beach in Cairns, Queensland.
+Popular with tourists for spas, eateries, and day trips to rainforests and boat trips.

 Sea Life Sydney Aquarium.
 More than 700 species of freshwater and marine are hosted in this great aquarium in Sydney.
 Featuring species of Great Barrier Reef.

 Kuranda Scenic Railway.
-Railway dating back from late 19th century, traveling through dense rainforest from Cairns.
+Railway dating back from the late 19th century, traveling through the dense rainforest from Cairns.
 Spectacular views of nature throughout the journey.

 Kings Park.
-Massive park overlooking central Perth, with botanical gardens, natural bushland and State War Memorial.
+A massive park overlooking central Perth, with botanical gardens, natural bushland, and State War Memorial.

 Great Otway National Park.
-National park in southern Victoria, covering coastland, beaches and the mountains.
-There are several waterfalls inside the park and it is the area with Aboriginal heritage and history.
+National park in southern Victoria, covering coastland, beaches, and the mountains.
+There are several waterfalls inside the park and it is an area with Aboriginal heritage and history.

 Litchfield National Park.
-Massive area of about 1,500 km2, south of Darwin in Northern Territory, this park has waterfalls, creeks and rainforest and it is popular with camp sites and hike trails.
+The massive area of about 1,500 km2, south of Darwin in Northern Territory, this park has waterfalls, creeks, and rainforest and it is popular with campsites and hike trails.

 Katoomba Scenic World.
-Tourist attraction about 100 km west of Sydney, offering dramatic scenic views, cable car ride and a railway.
+Tourist attraction about 100 km west of Sydney, offering dramatic scenic views, a cable car ride, and a railway.

 Lord Howe Island.
-Small and beautiful island in Tasmanian Sea, famous for white sandy beaches, tropical forests, surfing and scuba diving.
+A small and beautiful island in the Tasmanian Sea, famous for white sandy beaches, tropical forests, surfing, and scuba diving.

 Daintree National Park.
-Vast area north of Cairns, in East Australia, with mountain rainforest and beaches.
+The vast area north of Cairns, in eastern Australia, with mountain rainforests and beaches.
 Popular for camping and hiking.